California coastal prairie: Endangered species

-Many of the rarest plant species in the coastal prairie exist mainly on land currently being grazed by livestock.
-These species have been disappearing when land is set aside for conservation and the livestock are removed.
 The entire coastal prairie biome can be completely restored, even after the plants seem to have disappeared for decades after grazing end, by unearthing their dormant native seeds in the soil, that are still viable underneath the weeds.
 Between 1992 and 2000, at 300 Byers Lane, La Selva Beach in Santa Cruz County, 70 acres of habitat went from 99% weed-covered to 95% native covered in only eight years, without sowing any seeds.

 Rare and endangered species found in the coastal prairie include: